-Hold hands, take a deep breath, and brave a group class.
+Hold hands, take a deep breath and brave a group class.
 They are fun, welcoming and stress-free.
 In this safe group environment, couples bring their instruments and dive in, gaining confidence playing music together.
-Teachers might encourage an electronic tuner, picks, staff, or TAB paper, a capo, music stand, foot stool, recording device or other items.
+Teachers might encourage an electronic tuner, picks, staff or TAB paper, a capo, music stand, foot stool, recording device or other items.
 No idea?
 No problem.
 Just call or email the friendly staff and tell them you are a musical noob and they will guide you.

-Private lessons provide the most individual attention.
+Good to know: Private lessons provide the most individual attention.
 And they’re the best choice if you prefer learning two-on-one.
 Any place that advertises for hammered dulcimer makers is sure to be intriguing.
 The best part is choosing from a vast list of obscure instruments and giving them a try with someone you love.
 Isn’t being a couple all about making beautiful music together?

 3406 Fremont Ave.
 N.